o3world/o3w-frontend-guidelines/README.md

 A custom `.stylelintrc.json` file has been setup and included with this documentation to aid in the implementation of these standards.
 It will provide Warnings and Errors within the console for you to review and correct.
 This stylelint config extends the stylelint recommended config, and uses an additional [stylelint-order](https://github.com/hudochenkov/stylelint-order) plugin for property sorting.

+To see a list of the rules, refer to the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard/blob/master/index.js) as well as the rules in the `.stylelintrc.json` file in this repository

 [Stylelint User Guide](https://stylelint.io/user-guide)

 ##### Setup